 This month, I want to post a series of memos on the importance ministry, and doing ministry strategically.
 Rather than lamenting what we can't do right now, let's focus on using this time as an opportunity to prepare for when things open back up!

 PS.
-This was originally posted by my wife some time back on our Looking to Jesus mail list.
+This was originally posted by my wife some time back on her Looking to Jesus mail list.
 She sends out regular devotionals, recipes, and other goodies.
 Give Vi your email here to get on her list.